-This is Super Bowl month so the stores are going to have many sales on potato chips, kettle chips (my favorite), soda, dips, Chex Mix, pretzels, cheese snacks, and just about anything you want to munch on while watching the game.
-Do you love watching the Super Bowl commercials, oh my gosh, I love them!!
+This is Super Bowl month so the stores are going to have many sales on potato chips, kettle chips (my favorite), soda, dips, Chex Mix, pretzels, cheese snacks, and just about anything you want to munch on while watching the game and for the rest of the month.

 This is a great month to stock up on winter clothing.
 You may find items marked down 75-80% because the stores need to clean out the stock because spring items will be shipped in very soon.

-Be sure and look for boots, scarves, winter gloves, mittens, hats, parkas, jackets, sweaters, and sweat shirts.
+Be sure and look for boots, scarves, winter gloves, mittens, hats, parkas, jackets, sweaters, and sweatshirts.

 Here’s the deal, if you find something at the store you want but they are out of the size you need, be sure and check the online option because the store needs to clear out their warehouses too!